yelghali/prompt-based-tutorial-AKS/README.md

 - How do I manage clusters at scale using GitOps and Azure Policy in AKS?

 - What are some best practices for managing multiple AKS clusters at scale?

-## Architecture guidance and best practices for AKS
-  - How to design a baseline architecture for AKS that meets your requirements and constraints?

-  - How to apply best practices for cluster operators and developers for day-2 operations?

-  - How to choose among different AKS solutions for specific scenarios, such as Windows containers, microservices, PCI-DSS compliance, and multiregion deployment?

 ##  Extending the capabilities of your AKS cluster